The art and science of using x-rays to produce diagnostic images of the human body.

 To review the JRCERT Standards and other pertinent accreditation information please visit the JRCERT website.

-The mission of the Associate Degree Radiography Program complements, and is interwoven with, the mission of Lincoln Land Community College by serving patients and employers in the district’s health care institutions by graduating competent, entry-level radiographers.
-Students will integrate the cognitive, psychomotor, and affective components of medical radiography and achieve the primary goal of clinical excellence built on academic achievement.
+The mission of the Associate Degree Radiography program complements, and is interwoven with, the mission of LLCC by serving patients and employers in the district's health care institutions by graduating competent, entry-level radiographers.
+Students will integrate the cognitive, psychomotor and affective components of medical radiography and achieve the primary goal of clinical excellence built on academic achievement.

 - Students will demonstrate a firm foundation for the profession and the imaging process taking into account patient safety and interactions.

-- Students will summarize the importance of patient safety in regard to Standard Precautions.
+- Students will summarize the importance of patient safety.

 - Students will demonstrate competency in the clinical environment.

-- Students will demonstrate appropriate patient care skills.
+- Students will demonstrate appropriate patient care skills applicable in the clinical environment.

-- Students will demonstrate accuracy in radiographic procedures, specifically for positioning, technique, and image evaluation.
+- Students will demonstrate accuracy in radiographic procedures, focusing on positioning, technique, and image evaluation.

 - Students will develop critical thinking skills.